 Step Sheet: Click here to download.

 This is a super fun line dance!
 I had a great friend of mine just teach me this one on the fly and I got it down after a few tries.
 The Chassés are the fun part!
-I’ve included a good demo and teach of it, but its from a mystery line dancer!
-Even her YouTube channel hides her identity!
+I’ve included a good demo and teach of it from Candy Sherwin and also a fun video I captured back in 2022 when I got to get a refresher for it from Philip Victor at the Edge Dance Event in Temecula – outdoors on a beautiful day!

 Step Sheet: Click here to download.